foxdonut/meiosis/docs/lessons/services.md

 <a name="using_meiosis_setup"></a>
 ### [Using Meiosis-Setup](#using_meiosis_setup)

-In Meiosis, instead of having services return streams that emit patches, services return an object that can be any combination of the following properties:
+In Meiosis, instead of having services return streams that emit patches, services patches directly.

-- `state`: to update the state
-- `patch`: to change or cancel the current patch
-- `render`: `false` to cancel the render
-- `next`: to trigger more updates
+These execute _before_ the final state is produced.
+Then, after the view has re-rendered, _effects_ can trigger more updates.

-A service function receives the previous state, the current patch, and the state with the current patch applied.
+A service function receives the current state, the previous state, and the patch.

 Service functions run **synchronously** and **in order**.
 Thus, a service can depend on the changes made by a previous service.

-A service can return a `next` function which gets called for the next render cycle.
-This function receives `({ state, patch, update, actions })` and can make synchronous and/or asynchronous calls to `update` and/or `actions`.
+Effect functions receive `({ state, patch, update, actions })` and can make synchronous and/or asynchronous calls to `update` and/or `actions`.

 Our component structure is thus: